Barry Foster (American football): Playing career

 In 1990, Foster was used primarily on special teams during his rookie season.
 It was during this first season that he made a catastrophic blunder in a game that Steelers played against the 49ers on October 21.
 He was positioned to receive a kick-off, but did not field the kick because he thought that the ball would be downed by the coverage team, not realizing that the dead ball rule only applies to punts and that the kick was a de facto fumble when he didn't secure it.
 The result was a San Francisco recovery that eventually lead to a Steelers loss.
 This is one of the handful of times in NFL history that a player neglected to field a kick-off on the return team.

 His second NFL season, in 1991, started out with a 121-yard rushing game with a 56-yard touchdown run against the Buffalo Bills in week 2 but he sprained his ankle a few weeks later and missed five games.

-In 1992, Barry Foster got the Bill Cowher era going in Pittsburgh after two seasons on the bench.
-Foster got the starting nod and rushed for a Steelers single season record 1,690 yards and also broke Franco Harris's team record for 100-yard games in a season with 12, that also tied Eric Dickerson's NFL record for 100-yard games.
+In 1992, Barry Foster got the Bill Cowher era going in Pittsburgh after two seasons on the bench backing up former first-round pick Tim Worley.
+After Worley was suspended the entire year from the NFL due to missing two mandatory drug tests, Foster got the starting nod and rushed for a Steelers single season record 1,690 yards and also broke Franco Harris's team record for 100-yard games in a season with 12, that also tied Eric Dickerson's NFL record for 100-yard games.
 He was voted to the Pro Bowl that year and also scored 11 touchdowns.
-Foster finished 1992 as the AFC top rusher and second to Emmitt Smith by 23 yards for the rushing title.
+Foster finished 1992 as the AFC's top rusher and second to Emmitt Smith by 23 yards for the rushing title.
+Foster's strong season, combined with the struggling Worley being traded to the Chicago Bears after the season, led to Foster being the unquestioned starter moving forward.

 In 1993, Foster's season started off strong, but injuries limited him to 711 yards in nine games with eight touchdowns.
 Despite the injuries, Foster still made the Pro Bowl for the second year in a row.